mbodiai/embodied-agents/README.md

 Each time you interact with your robot, precious, feature-rich data enters your system and needs to be routed to the right place for later retrieval and processing. **mbodied agents** simplify this process with explicit types and easy conversion to various ML-consumable formats.
 Our hope is to aid in the creation of intelligent, adaptable robots that learn from interactions and perform complex tasks in dynamic environments.
 Current features include:

 - **Configurability** : Define your desired Observation and Action spaces and read data into the format that works best for your system.
-- **Natural Language Control** : Use verbal prompts to correct a cognitive agent's actions and calibrate its behavior to a new environment.
+- **Natural Language Control** : Use verbal prompts to correct a language agent's actions and calibrate its behavior to a new environment.
 - **Modularity** : Easily swap out different backends, transformers, and hardware interfaces.
 For even better results, run multiple agents in separate threads.
 - **Validation** : Ensure that your data is in the correct format and that your actions are within the correct bounds before sending them to the robot.